Betsabé Espinal: 1920 strike

 During the time of the strike, several liberal and socialist newspapers wrote about and interviewed Espinal extensively, turning her into a symbolic figure of the working woman.

 The owner of the fabric factory, Emilio Restrepo Callejas, fired several workers as a result of the strike, including Betsabé.

-After the strike
+Aftermath

 In 1929, following the example in Bello, the 186 workers of the Rosellón Factory of Envigado went on a strike for higher wages and the expulsion of certain abusive administrators.

 After the strike in Bello, Espinal moved to Medellín to seek work.
 She died at 36 years old from accidental electrocution.